-Friends, I recently reviewed the manuscript for a new book Living Free In An Anxious World (my review is here).
+Friends, I recently reviewed the manuscript for a new book Living Free In An Anxious World.
 This is an essential book for pastors, Christian counselors, psychologists, and medical doctors which deals with a problem that is only expanding: worry, stress, anxiety.
-I ecnourage you to pre-order a copy of this powerful book.
-Or, stay tuned to this blog for a chance to win a free copy later this month.
+Stay tuned to this blog for a chance to win a free copy of this book later this month.

 In the meantime, I am absolutely thrilled that the co-authors of Living Free In An Anxious World have agreed to write to my blog readers!
 Today is the first installment from Rev. Victor Hunter.